Let’s begin with the following two questions:

 This means that we have less options for good formatting and less readability for the most common representation.
 I assert that this is a stupid thing and doubly so because we get very little value in return.

 Some people will now argue that padding with whitespace is more readable anyways; they are kind-of right, but your auto-formatter is way more likely to destroy padding that uses whitespace than it is to destroy 0-padding.
 And even though I have only limited experiences with teams, my very first team-work was enough to convince me that any code that has more than one regular author requires regular auto-formatting.
 Preferably as git-hook before every commit.
-And this is comming from someone who truly believes that well done manual formatting is superior to everything auto-formatters will ever produce.
+And this is coming from someone who truly believes that well done manual formatting is superior to everything auto-formatters will ever produce.

 It does however get worse: While you might expect programmers to know these things, you can certainly not expect users to do so.
-Now, users don’t input literals, so one might think that there is little potential harm, but let’s look a bit closer into our standard-library: The preffered method to convert strings (which may well originate from user-input) into strings is the
+Now, users don’t input literals, so one might think that there is little potential harm, but let’s look a bit closer into our standard-library: The preferred method to convert strings (which may well originate from user-input) into strings is the

 std::sto*-family Luckily they will by default assume base 10 and cannot be convinced to use anything else by the input.
 But let’s assume that you want to allow your users to input hexadecimal numbers as well.
 Luckily